Michael Stuhlbarg: 1993–2005

 Stuhlbarg began his career appearing in stage productions.
 In a 1993 production of Saint Joan, Stuhlbarg portrayed Charles VII of France; however, UPI critic Frederick M. Winship thought that Stuhlbarg was miscast in the production.
 The following year, he portrayed the title character in a production of Richard II.
 Writing for The New York Times, theater critic David Richards dubbed Stuhlbarg a "promising young actor", yet felt his portrayal of Richard came across as a "blend of Rasputin and an odious rent collector is altogether unavoidable, but I'd like to believe it's not his fault."
 He starred in the two character play Old Wicked Songs throughout late 1995.
 For his role in the 1996 production of the Eugene O'Neill play Long Day's Journey into Night, Stuhlbarg won the Elliot Norton Award for Outstanding Actor in a large company production.
 In a 1997 production of Henry VIII, Stuhlbarg played multiple roles, including Thomas Cranmer.

 Stuhlbarg made his film debut in the 1998 drama A Price Above Rubies, which starred Renée Zellweger.
 In the 1999 Studio 54 production of the musical Cabaret, Stuhlbarg played Ernst Ludwig, a German who in the course of the production is revealed to be a Nazi.
 Stuhlbarg played the dual role of both Time and Clown in a 2000 production of William Shakespeare's The Winter's Tale; The New York Press critic Jonathan Kalb praised his "endearing stutter and hopping gait".
 In the Tim Blake Nelson-directed war drama The Grey Zone (2001), Stuhlbarg played a Jewish Hungarian who becomes a Sonderkommando in the Nazi Germany Auschwitz-Birkenau extermination camp.
-Stuhlbarg had previously appeared in the play of the same by Nelson in 1996.
+Stuhlbarg had previously appeared in the play of the same name by Nelson in 1996.
 Following appearances in productions of Cymbeline, Twelfth Night, and The Persians, Stuhlbarg gave a critically acclaimed performance in the 2005 Broadway production of the Martin McDonagh play The Pillowman.
 He played Michal, a mentally damaged man who has suffered years of abuse from his parents, and gained 50 pounds for the role.
 Ben Brantley of The New York Times praised Stuhlbarg for "boldly and expertly" capturing "both the innocence and ugliness of Michal".
 Stuhlbarg won a Drama Desk Award for Outstanding Featured Actor in a Play and received his first Tony Award nomination for his performance.